 101. The Country TLD for Referring Domain

-Links from country specific top-level domain extension help the website rank better in that particular country.
+Links from country-specific top-level domain extensions help the website rank better in that particular country.

 102. Content Link Location

-The links used in the beginning of a content is more relevant than the links placed at the end of the content.
+The links used at the beginning of the content are more relevant than the links placed at the end of the content.

 103. Page Link Location

 The place where the links appear on a page is important.
 Links which are embedded in a page’s content are more powerful than those placed in the footer or sidebar area.